 Tat founded and is the Artistic Producer of Pocket Frock Productions.
 Pocket Frock is an independent, production-based collective dedicated to presenting contemporary, interdisciplinary, accessible theatre.
 Under this banner, she has produced successful runs of The Drowning Girls (with Creative Minds Productions), You Were There, Speech and Debate (Winnipeg Fringe Best of Fest), and [title of show].

 Tat received her MA in Theatre Studies from the University of Guelph and BA in Theatre (Performance) from the University of Winnipeg.
 She is a past recipient of the Royal Manitoba Theatre Centre Jean Murray-Moray Sinclair Scholarship and the Rainbow Stage Scholarship as well as grants from the Winnipeg and Manitoba Arts Councils and Electric Company.

 She has taken part in Creative Manitoba’s Arts Management Boot Camp, the Volcano Conservatory (Toronto), Rumble Theatre's Director's Lab with Kim Collier (Vancouver), the Arts and Cultural Industries of Manitoba Mentorship Program with Krista Jackson, and the SummerWorks Leadership Intensive Program (Toronto).
 She also served on the planning committee of the Magnetic North Theatre Festival’s Compass Points Program for two years.
 Her writing has appeared in Canadian Theatre Review.

 Tat is currently the Operations Coordinator at the Winnipeg Symphony Orchestra.
 Previously, she worked in administrative capacities with Winnipeg Jewish Theatre and the Yukon Arts Centre.
-In addition to theatre, she loves pasta, true crime, bike riding, thrift shopping, and beer.
+In addition to theatre, she loves pasta, bike riding, thrift shopping, drinking beer, and true crime.